University of the Sciences

 WEBS Contact mass notification server resides on a dedicated server, which can be accessed by authorized personnel from any remote station on the network.
 Depending on a scenario and a specific location, a notification profile can then be executed to cover the appropriate segment with the right message.
 Authorized personnel can also broadcast unscripted messages to cover any situation at hand.

 As part of the upgrade, the University of the Sciences has also deployed WEBS emergency towers.
 These highly visible emergency communications towers feature an all-LED blue light at the top and are capable of broadcasting audio messages at a peak 123dBA at one meter.
-The sound pressure level can be individually adjusted in each direction to accommodate installation in vicinity of residential area.
+The sound pressure level can be individually adjusted in each direction to accommodate installation in the vicinity of the residential area.

 “I walk by these towers every morning to class and I am really glad they’re here,” commented Diana Dao, a sophomore student at the University of the Sciences.
 “I know that if I need assistance, I always have one of these units nearby”.